CFeregrino/scWGCNA/README.md

 ### Pseudocell calculation

--   Our first step is to calculate pseudocells from a Seurat object with pre.calculated PCA (or other reductions) and cell clusters.
+-   Our first step is to calculate pseudocells from a Seurat object with pre-calculated PCA (or other reductions) and cell clusters.
 For this example we are using the small pbmc dataset from Seurat.
     **Warning**: This might be very time or memory consuming depending on the size of your dataset. (ca. 15 minutes for 10k cells).